-Students must submit all assignments via BlackBoard no later than their due dates and times.
+Students must submit all assignments via Backboard ULTRA no later than their due dates and times.
 You may, of course, submit the assignment any time before its due date.

+With the exception of the Final Exam, ALL due dates/times are Tuesdays, NOON CST.
 An assignment is considered late if it is submitted even one minute after the due time.
-Due dates/times are most often Tuesdays at noon CST.

-A request for a one-or-two-day extension emailed before a due date, will be granted regardless of the reason requested.
-Without an emailed request before a due date, a zero is automatically assigned for late submission.
-After a due date, the zero will only be removed if you submit a valid, documented excuse.
+However, a request for a one-or-two-day extension, emailed before any due date/time except the final exam, will be granted regardless of the reason requested.
+No extensions are allowed for the final exam.
+Without an emailed request before the due date/time, a zero is automatically assigned for late submission.
+After a due date, the zero will only be removed if you submit a valid excuse with documentation.